Hartlepool: Rail

 Hartlepool is served by Hartlepool and Seaton Carew railway stations, both of which lie on the Durham Coast Line with hourly services to Sunderland, Newcastle and Middlesbrough, which are operated by Northern.
 A service to London King's Cross from Sunderland, operated by Grand Central that uses Class 180 trains capable of 125 mph operates from the former of the two stations.
 The service marks the first time since the 1980s that Hartlepool has had a direct rail link with London which takes around three and a half hours.

 Bus

 Local bus services are provided around the town mainly by Stagecoach North East.
 The operator has the service 36 from Hartlepool to Billingham, Stockton and Middlesbrough, as well as the faster service 1 to Middlesbrough via Seaton Carew and Port Clarence.

-Other services are provided by Arriva North East and Go North East from Hartlepool to Peterlee, Durham, Seaham, Hetton-le-Hole, Houghton-le-Spring and Sunderland.
+Other services are provided by Arriva North East from Hartlepool to Peterlee, Durham, Seaham, and Sunderland.

 Sea

 Hartlepool has been a major seaport virtually since it was founded, and has a long fishing heritage.
 During the industrial revolution massive new docks were created on the southern side of the channel running below the Headland, which gave rise to the town of West Hartlepool.

 Now owned by PD Ports, the docks are still in use today and still capable of handling large vessels.
 However, a large portion of the former dockland was converted into a marina capable of berthing 500 vessels.
 Hartlepool Marina is home to a wide variety of pleasure and working craft, with passage to and from the sea through a lock.

 Hartlepool also has a permanent RNLI lifeboat station.